Glenn Sanford, founder and CEO, eXp

 "I fully expect that in 6, 12, 18 months from now, as this messy middle plays out, folks are probably going to be fatigued from the breakage and the headaches with it," Leo Pareja, eXp Realty CEO, said during the call with investors.
 He added that he believes independent agents will look to "partner with an outfit" that understands and is prepped for the changes.

-When asked if eXp might revisit its compensation model to further enhance the attraction for agents, Pareja said the company is "constantly looking at it," but "would caution that you're making sure that you're not giving away the farm to creating a not-sustainable business model."
+When asked if eXp might revisit its compensation model to further enhance the attraction for agents, Pareja said the company is "constantly looking at it," but "would caution that you're making sure that you're not giving away the farm to create a not-sustainable business model."
 Instead, Pareja pointed out eXp competitors — specifically those "who are trying to be us" — as creating an unsustainable business model.

 Key numbers